Covenant Christian High School (Indianapolis): Athletics

 Covenant Christian High School's mascot is the Warrior.
 Sports teams include volleyball (women's and men's), softball, baseball, tennis (men's and women's), golf (men's and women's), basketball (men's and women's), soccer (men's and women's), men's football, co-ed swimming, co-ed track and field, and co-ed cross country.
 Covenant Teams have advanced to the state finals in several sports, including, but not limited to, men's soccer, women's volleyball, and women's basketball.
 In the fall of 2020, the Warriors football team won the IHSAA State Final in Class 1A.
 Covenant has won several other tournaments and championships.
+It is part of the Circle City Conference in all sports except for football.